billbitt/book-tracker/README.md

 + Wrote entire backend of the application
  * Used Express.js for the server and MySQL for the database
  * Utilized MVC structure
-+ Wrote my own ORM to communicated between my model and database
++ Wrote my own ORM to communicate between my model and database
 + Wrote front end using HTML, Handlebars.js, CSS, and JavaScript

 ### Application flow